Parking Permit Requirements

 College Public Safety Services

 San Mateo County Community College District maintains a Public Safety Service to provide for the security of persons and facilities at each college in the District.
 The Public Safety Service at each college is assigned responsibility for enforcing parking regulations and providing various security duties.
-Public Safety Service at College of San Mateo is provided by classified security officers and is located on the second floor of Building 1.
+Public Safety Service at College of San Mateo is provided by classified security officers and is located on the first floor of Building 1.
 Enforcement of moving traffic regulations is the responsibility of the San Mateo Police Department.